JonD07/ros2_tutorial/README.md

 # ROS2 Workshop
 This repo provides a walk-through for the ROS2 Workshop.
-These instructions are designed by someone with access to the Isengard server on the Colorado School of Mines campus.
+These instructions are designed by someone with access to the Isengard server on the Colorado School of Mines campus but can also be used with a locally installed version of ROS2.
 Following these steps should set one up to use ROS2 on Isengard with Gazebo.
+If you would like to run ROS locally, then please follow the [install instructions](https://docs.ros.org/en/foxy/Installation.html) from the ros.org.
+Note that we are using ROS 2 Foxy Fitzroy on Ubuntu 20.04.

 ## Setting-up Basic ROS2 Workspace
+We will first create a workspace.
+Everything in ROS2 is done in what is called a workspace.
+A workspace is a directory (folder) where we store source code, build ROS2 packages, and run ROS2 nodes.

+If you are not using Isengard, then skip to **Make a new workspace**

+### Accessing Isengard
-You will need to ssh into Isengard.
+To use ROS2 on Isengard you will need to ssh into Isengard.
 This can be done from a computer in CTLM B60 or on any machine that is connected to the Mines WiFi.

-### Accessing Isengard
 ```
 ssh -Y <your-login>@isengard.mines.edu
 ```